This is a quick and easy baby quilt pattern using simple raw edge applique.

 Step 1: Preparing your Background

-Cut one large piece of background fabric – this can be plain white, white on white print or another low volume print that won’t distract from your colourful rainbow raindrops which are meant to be the star of this quilt.
+Cut one large piece of background fabric – you can use a white background, white on white print, or another low-volume print that won’t distract from your colorful rainbow raindrops which are meant to be the star of this quilt.

 You will trim down after quilting but I recommend initially cutting your background fabric to WOF (44”) x 56”

-Make a fold down the centre of your background fabric and either press to give you a crease line to follow or mark with a friction pen all the way down the centre of your fabric running lengthwise.
+Make a fold down the center of your background fabric and either press to give you a crease line to follow or mark with a friction pen all the way down the center of your fabric running lengthwise.

 Step 2: Applying Fusible